regnull/ubikom/README.md

 ```

 ### Step 6: Specify your address
 This is where your messages are being sent.
+The dump server only handles the encrypted messages.
 You can either run your own dump server, or use the public one, here:

 ```
 ./ubikom-cli register address bob alpha.ubikom.cc:8826